brianereynolds/workloadManager-helm/README.md

   # When this flag is true, no changes will be executed, only logged
   testMode: false

-  # A list of procedures (a list of workloads to move)
+  # A list of procedures (a list of workloads to move).
+Will be executed in order
   procedures:
       # A human-friendly description
     - description: "move-services"